 - Custom navigation menus

-- Offline storage integration
+- Media integration

 - Business listing directories

-- Set up client appointments and reminders
+- Set appointments and appointment reminders

 - Manage reservations and bookings